 You’re the shiver that I can’t shake”

-It seems like it’s about having messed up in a relationship, but they’re not over it and haven’t entirely given up hope.
+It seems like it’s about someone who messed up in their relationship, but they’re not over it and haven’t entirely given up hope.
 But again, it’s also reflective in the sense about how things must have been from both sides.
 I adore this song.